 Or maybe, your back pain occurred more naturally, without a specific event.
 These can be less severe, coming in the form of random, out of the blue muscle spasms – or they can be extremely severe, such as bulging discs that impose pressure on the nerves, along with the various forms of arthritis.
 Issues not to be taken lightly.

-Simply, there are many causes to back muscle tension, a whole lot more than we’re mentioning here, as time and space are limitations.
+Simply, there are many causes to back muscle pain, a whole lot more than we’re mentioning here, as time and space are limitations.
 Yet, with so many causes, the question then becomes – how is it normally treated?

 How Do You Treat Tension in Your Back Muscles?